 For vehicles we recommend the Truma caravan regulator and the Duomatic Plus gas pressure regulator kit for the two-cylinder system.
 Truma regulators have been specially developed for the harsh stress conditions in caravans and vehicles.
 As well as a safety valve that provides protection against overpressure, they also have a pressure gauge that can be used to check the tightness of the gas system.
-The pressure control equipment should be operated with a de-icing system (Eis-Ex) at temperatures around 0 deg C and below:
+The pressure control equipment should be operated with a de-icing system (Eis-Ex) at temperatures around 0 deg C and determined in accordance with EN 624 or Truma test conditions.